Basics

 To avoid this problem Gleam supports tail call optimisation, which

-function call is the last thing the function does, removing the memory cost.
+call is the last thing the function does, removing the memory cost.

 Unoptimised recursive functions can often be rewritten into tail call